 - 138 A "data reset" operation affects the entire system.
-It clears everything. - 139 - 140 141 - bundle.
-It should delete all variable data in each application bundle, and all variable data that is shared by application bundles. - 142 Unresolved: Does data reset uninstall apps?
+It clears everything. - 139 - 140 - bundle.
+It should delete all variable data in each application bundle, and all variable data that is shared by application bundles. - all variable data that is shared by application bund - 142 Unresolved: Does data reset uninstall apps?